ziphra/ecl_ampere_internship/amplicons_DADA2.md

 9. Evaluate accuracy with a "mock comunity" if available (no mock community)

 ## Phyloseq - R package [tuto](https://benjjneb.github.io/dada2/tutorial.html)
 In this tutorial, the code was built to compare 2 communities.
-Do not forget to re adapt the code from the tutorial to fit the data.
+Re adapt the code from the tutorial to fit the data.

 1. **alpha-diversity**
-We visualize the alpha-diversity for each sample, which is the species richness.
+= species richness.
 	- **shannon index**
-- **simpson index** - a measure of dominance, rather than diversity

-"*these measures provide estimates of the effective number of species present, and differ only in their tendency to include or to ignore the relatively rarer species.*" - Hill, 1974
+	- **simpson index** - a measure of dominance, rather than diversity<br/><br/> "*these measures provide estimates of the effective number of species present, and differ only in their tendency to include or to ignore the relatively rarer species.*" - Hill, 1974

 2. **beta-diversity**
 It is a comparison of the diversity between samples.
 To mesure it, we use the Bray-Curtis distance.